Friday, April 29, 2016

 Gentle Power

-Indeed, in an area like the one shown here,
+Indeed, in a rich area like the one shown here,

 we stay on paths whenever possible.